 For Adobe users who also edit video or do UX-UI design, you'll need to find alternative software in these areas before cancelling your subscription.

-In both cases, training on how to use the three software programs will save you time and enlighten you on the right decision to make.
+In both cases, training in the use of the three software packages will save you time and help you make the right decision.

-The bottom line: for anyone who isn't in the business and wants to get started, or who hasn't yet got to grips with the Adobe suite, Affinity is a credible alternative offering excellent value for money.
+The bottom line: for anyone who isn't in the business and wants to get started, or who hasn't yet got to grips with the Adobe suite, Affinity is a credible alternative offering more than satisfactory value for money.
 Affinity meets most of the needs of anyone producing content for print or digital media.
-For those who have been working with InDesign, Illustrator and Photoshop for a long time, they will be able to make substantial savings, as long as they give up certain functions that it is perfectly possible to compensate for.
+For those who have been working with InDesign, Illustrator and Photoshop for a long time, they will be able to make substantial savings, as long as they give up certain functions that can easily be compensated for.
 All that remains is to learn new techniques.